 25 Superhero Movies That Are Worse Than Batman and Robin

-Today marks the 25th anniversary of Batman and Robin, not just one of the most infamous superhero/comic books movies ever made but one of the most infamous overall movies ever made.
-This move has been hated and ripped apart by everyone and is considered to be the absolute blackhole of superhero/comic book movies.
+Today marks the 28th anniversary of Batman and Robin, not just one of the most infamous superhero/comic books movies ever made but one of the most infamous movies ever made period.
+This move has been hated and ripped apart by everyone and their mother, considered to be the absolute blackhole of superhero/comic book movies.
 The one movie that nearly killed the entire sub-genre for an extended period of time and has its rightful place on the Hollywood Hall of Shame.
 Batman fans hate it, moviegoers hate it, and even the people behind making the movie hate it.
-However, while Batman and Robin is no doubt a very bad and even plain terrible movie but I would not call it the worst superhero movie ever made.
-Heck, I won’t even put it in my top 10 or even 20 on my list of worst superhero movies.
-I know some of you all are rushing into the comments and my mentions on Twitter to tell me how crazy I am but hear me out.

-While Batman and Robin is no doubt the exact textbook definition of a bad movie, it’s at least a movie you can watch and have a good time with it’s badness.
-It has such an absolute camp value to it that you just can’t help but laugh at it.
+While Batman and Robin is no doubt the exact textbook definition of a bad movie, it’s at least a movie you can watch and have a good time with BECAUSE it’s so bad!
+It has such an over-the-top camp value to it that you just can’t help but laugh at it.
 Not laughing WITH it mind you but AT it!
 There’s a difference!
-That is a big reason as to why I can’t call it the worst or even my least favorite superhero movie ever made.
-It’s just too much fun to watch the pure awfulness that is this disaster!
-To celebrate the 25th birthday of this beautiful disasterpiece, I’ve decided to name 25 superhero movies that I believe to be worse than Batman and Robin.

 Before I start the list, here’s a couple of disclaimers.